A Short History of Phoenix, Arizona

 In the beginning

-The first settlers in the Phoenix, Arizona territory are known as the Hohokam tribe.
-They made the Phoenix area their home for over 2000 years and were able to make the Salt River Valley inhabitable.
+The first settlers in the Phoenix, Arizona territory were the Hohokam tribe.
+They made the Phoenix area their home for over 2000 years and were responsible for making the Salt River Valley inhabitable.
 They did this by creating an irrigation system that reached over 135 miles.
-Some of the canals they created are still in use today!
+Some of the canals they created are still in use today.

-The Hohokam tribe ended up vanishing in 1450 A.D. for unknown reasons.
-However, it is assumed they left due to an extended drought that ultimately made their decision to move on.
+For unknown reasons, the Hohokam tribe vanished in 1450 A.D.
+It is assumed they left due to an extended drought that ultimately made their decision to move on.

-After the Hohokam tribe left the area, the Akimel O’odham, Tohono O’odham, and Maricopa tribes began to take over.
-They lived in smaller villages and grew their food to survive.
+After the Hohokam tribe left the area, the Akimel O’odham, Tohono O’odham, and Maricopa tribes took over.
+They lived in smaller villages and were the first to grow their own food to survive.

 Central Arizona Project Canal - CAP